 - The body language accompanying your words and voice (55 percent).

 Merely using positive language in conversations (for example, “thank you”) has only a 7 percent impact on customers.
 To truly connect with your audience, you need to also incorporate positive tone of voice and body language.
 This is true for over the phone, in person, or in writing.

 Tone of voice can mean a few different things, but it usually comes down to attitude—that is, the quality or feeling in your voice expressed by the words you are using.

 For example, MailChimp offers an example of tone of voice as being distinct from

 “There’s a difference between voice and tone.
 Look at it this way: You have the same voice all the time, but your tone changes.
 You might speak in one tone to your closest friends and family, and a different tone with your boss.”

-Jay Ivey, an analyst at Software Advice, a company that evaluates customer service systems, says that customer service tone of voice over email, chat or any other textual content is conveyed solely through language—i.e., diction, syntax, punctuation in writing—not through the speaker’s tone-of-voice or body language.
+Jay Ivey, an analyst at Software Advice, a company that evaluates customer service systems, says that customer service tone of voice over email, chat or any other textual content is conveyed solely through language—i.e., diction, syntax, words, punctuation in writing—not through the speaker’s tone-of-voice or body language.

 What tone of voice should customer support use?

 Choosing the right tone for your customer support staff is not a one-off task.
 Tone needs to constantly evolve to meet the needs of your varying customer base.
-Thankfully, a specific tone of voice to be used in textual content can be adopted and adapted by an entire support staff.
-They’re often included in the company’s writing guidelines.
+Thankfully, a specific tone of voice to be used in writing can be adopted and adapted by an entire support staff.
+They're often included in the company’s writing guidelines.

 On the other hand, if the customer is writing back in way that indicates they’re willing to play along, there’s nothing wrong with a bit of humor in your content (if used with discretion).
 It can lighten the mood and just might go viral.